iJohnnyBNUZ/MscDissertation/README.md

 ### PostEvent(String entityID, String meaasge)
 This event sends the uerID and the message that user wants to send to others.
 Server then shows the message to all clients.

+### EatEvent(String entityID, String selectedItemID)
+This event sends the userID and the ID of food that the user wants to eat.
+Server will change this user's bag and energy, and then synchronize this user's action to all clients.

+### PutDownEvent(String entityID, String ItemID)
+This event sends the userID and the ID of the item that the user wants to put down.
+Server will put the item on the tile where the user is, and then synchronize this user's action to all clients.

+### TransactionEvent(String buyerID, String sellerID, HashMap<String,Integer> tranList, int value, String entityID)
+This event sends the IDs of buyer and seller, the item list of transaction, the value of transaction and the current userID of that client.
+Server will finish this transaction, and then synchronize the change of buyer and seller to all clients.

+### PostEvent(String entityID, String postMessage, List<String> atUser)
+This event sends the userID, the message that the user post and the list of users that the user @.
+Server will add the message to the game's message list, and then synchronize the message list and tell the users who are @ to all the clients.

+### ReactToEvent(String reactToID, String entityID)
+This event sends the userID and the ID of the entity that the user interacts with.
+Server will handle the interaction, and then synchronize the interaction to all the clients.

 ## Location(String locationID)
 Each location is composed by several different kinds of tiles.
 Entities and Items can also exists in one location with its corresponding coordinate.